GamingVj/first-repo/README.md

 I am learning how to use GitHub and Git.
 I will be adding more projects here in the future 😁

+You can see all the python projects in "first-repo\Programs\python pro"